Waris-Ali-Tech/warisali.tech/about.md

 ---
-title: Colophon
+title: About Me
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hi, I am a Backend Web Developer @ <a href="https://pakwheels.com" target="_blank" rel="noopener">PakWheels</a>.<br/> I write about what I know and break down complex concepts in accessable and intuitive way.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Hi, I am a Backend Web Developer @ <a href="https://pakwheels.com" target="_blank" rel="noopener">PakWheels</a>.<br/> I write about what I know and break down complex concepts in accessable and intuitive way.

-If you have a question about him or else, just send a letter to him.
+If you have a question about me or else, just send a letter to me.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](http://github.com/warisali2/warisali2.github.io/issues/new) if there is an broken link(s) or somethings else.

 ##### may u needs ✨